 Getting started with VALCHLOR

-VALCHLOR gel is a CLEAR medicine for Stage IA/IB MF-CTCL
+VALCHLOR gel is a CLEAR medicine for Stage IA/IB mycosis fungoides–type cutaneous T-cell lymphoma (MF-CTCL)

 VALCHLOR is made specifically to help fight the skin symptoms of Stage IA/IB MF-CTCL, and the gel formulation can be applied at home.

-VALCHLOR is the first and only FDA-approved gel form of a medicine for patients with Stage IA/IB MF-CTCL who have already been on skin treatment.
+VALCHLOR is the first and only FDA-approved gel form of mechlorethamine for patients with Stage IA/IB MF-CTCL who have already been on skin treatment.
 It received FDA approval after validated testing to prove that it was an effective treatment for up to 12 months.

 VALCHLOR is a clinically proven medicine that:

-• Helps clear the signs of MF-CTCL from your skin
+- Helps clear the signs of the disease from your skin

 (Refrigeration required.
 See handling and storage information.)